iiasa/CWatM/README.md

 check out our [CWatM tutorials on YouTube](https://www.youtube.com/playlist?list=PLyT8dd_rWLaymQIewMyzVcjMYvPR8Rqtw).

 Our repository [CWatM-Earth-30min](https://github.com/iiasa/CWatM-Earth-30min) contains input data for CWatM at 30 arcminutes and further links to climate and higher resolution input data.

+# NEW 11/09/26 - Major update of Main from the last year of development of branch: develop

+## pySnowClim model included

+Abby C. Lute, Aranildo Lima, Raj Shrestha and their team coupled CWatM with a sophisticated energy-balanced snow model:

+Lute, A. C., Abatzoglou, J., and Link, T.: SnowClim v1.0: high-resolution snow model and data for the western United States, Geosci.
+Model Dev., 15, 5045–5071, https://doi.org/10.5194/gmd-15-5045-202

+## Water transfer is now possible

+We include water transfer via the Excel file
+You define a two pseudo reservoirs, one as output, one as input and you define the rules of transfer

+## A Windows executable is in the release

+The Windows executable cwatm.exe is a way to overcome Python installation for Windows

+## A draft version of a GUI is in the release

+A draft version of a CWatM GUI (as bonus) for Windows to overcome the black DOS-box

+## This is the version for the Danube Water Balance Project

+This version is the final version for the Interreg Danube project: Danube Water Balance

 # NEW 11/09/25 - Major update of Main from the last year of development of branch: develop